 4. All persons asking for CRC to pay medical expenses are screened for Medicaid (also known as Title XIX or SoonerCare).
 If we determine you are likely eligible, then we require you apply for Medicaid.
 This can be done online at www.mysoonercare.org

-5. We require that you provide us proof that you have lived in the Choctaw Nation CRC area for 180 days prior to your application for CRC funds.
+5. We require that you provide us proof that you have established and maintained permanent continual residency and lived in the Choctaw Nation CRC area for 180 days prior to your application for CRC funds.

 6. Must have an approved referral through CRC.
 The referrals must be initiated by either a Choctaw Nation physician or another Indian Health Services physician.